wujiashu0421/SPART/README.md

 ## Usage

-An [extensive documentation](http://spart.readthedocs.org) is available, including a [Quickstart guide](http://spart.readthedocs.io/en/latest/QuickStart.html).
+An [extensive documentation](http://spart.readthedocs.org) is available, including a [Tutorial](http://spart.readthedocs.io/en/latest/Tutorial.html).

 Additionally, some usage examples, illustrating the basic functionality of the toolkit, can be found in the `Examples` folder.